Common SEO MistakeUpdated: November 9, 2025By Tong

 Let's recap the four traps that make your content invisible:

-The Intent Mismatch: Creating the wrong type of content for your target keyword.
+1. The Goal Mismatch: Creating the wrong type of content for your target keyword.

-The Isolation Island: Publishing "orphan" content disconnected from a larger topic cluster.
+2. The Isolation Island: Publishing "orphan" content disconnected from a larger topic hub.